 8. Don't ever cross the boundaries when your dog is outside with you.
 Your dog should never be punished for following and staying with you.
 That is what we all want, isn't it?
 So no crossing the line to get your mail, say hi to your neighbor, or having your children run in and out of the line.
 Dogs that follow their people are good dogs.
 If anyone is going to cross the boundaries, bring the dog inside first please.

 9. Be real about your dogs limits.
 If you look out your window and see a herd of deer on your property, that may not be the best time to let your dog out on his electronic fencing.
 Some dogs have a really strong desire to chase fleeing animals, don't tempt fate and lose your dog.
-Maybe leash walk him instead, and when the deer have disappeared, then you can let him loose again.
+Maybe leash walk him instead, and when the deer have disappeared, then you can let him loose again.10.
+Constantly maintain and check your system for proper operation.
+Check the batteries in the collar often.
+And please, don't think your dog is so trained he no longer needs to wear the collar.
+Use the equipment you paid for, keep your dog as safe as you can.

 11. Supervise the person included in the electronic fencing package that is doing the training.
 They should never ask you to call your dog to get it to go through the fence.
 I had one client whose electronic fencing trainer did this because the dog would not cross the line to get zapped.
 That dog would not come to it's owner for months, and I had to be called in to fix the problem.